HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 dcl start
 ```

+Note this assumes you have installed Decentraland's SDK.
+If not, please refer to one of the other tutorials mentioned above to get started.

 This will open a new browser tab with the scene.

 **Test**: Walk around and take a look.
 Nice, right?
 Thanks James (the artist).

 ### About the Starting Scene

-Due to the size of the scene we are creating, we are starting from a static scene.
+Due to the size of the scene we are creating, we are kicking off the tutorial with a static scene and some basic logic.
 Once you have completed a basic Decentraland tutorial or two, I hope most of the code included here will make sense.

  - All art will be rendered by a component (in the components directory).
  - `scene.tsx` includes some default state and calls to render each of the components.